luau-lang/luau/rfcs/api-evolution.md

 In this RFC, we follow the [Rust API Evolution](https://rust-lang.github.io/rfcs/1105-api-evolution.html) guidelines, which build on the [Semantic Versioning](https://semver.org/) specification.
 This RFC is just about *API changes* not *behavioral changes* (which are important but out of scope).
-Changes are tracked in versions, and are either:

 From the Rust API evolution guidelines, changes are classified as: